The University of Wisconsin Press

 Authors’ website - www.againstthetidejupiter.com

 “The authors convey the importance of recognizing immigrants as human beings and ‘citizens’ of the local society, even if not legal residents or citizens.
-Against the Tide could play an important and critical role in the ongoing policy struggles over immigrants.”To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: email@example.com
+Against the Tide could play an important and critical role in the ongoing policy struggles over immigrants.”Inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.

 —Alex Stepick, coeditor of Churches and Charity in the Immigrant City